The Bahamas-based digital asset exchange FTX is reportedly interested in acquiring a stake in crypto lender BlockFi.

 “BlockFi has careful risk management and great leadership.
 So they successfully removed at-risk counterparties preemptively.
 BlockFi customer assets are appropriately managed, with no debt/risk from 3AC, Celsius, etc…

 And, going forward, we’re excited to partner with BlockFi to offer industry leading products.
-We take our duty seriously to protect the digital asset ecosystem and its customers.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+We take our duty seriously to protect the digital asset ecosystem and its customers.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action